BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/04_outbreakcgMLST.md

 ## Preprocessing
 Addressed in previous exercises.

-## Strain characterization: Serogroup and serotype determination using WGS data.
+## Strain characterization: Serogroup and sequence type (ST) determination using WGS data.
+Performing MLST, serogroup or resistance analysis can't be easing using WGS.
+Here we are going to use a mapping approach using [srst2](https://github.com/katholt/srst2) software for determining ST and serogroup of the listeria isolates without doing any PCR.

 ### Run the exercise
 ```